NOAA-GFDL/MDTF-diagnostics/README.md

 Depending on the POD(s) you run, the size of your input datasets, and your system hardware, run time may be 10--20 minutes.

-## 5. Next steps
+## 6. Next steps

 For more detailed information, consult the [documentation site](https://mdtf-diagnostics.readthedocs.io/en/main/).
-The ["Getting Started"](https://mdtf-diagnostics.readthedocs.io/en/main/sphinx/start_toc.html) section has more detailed information on customizing your installation and running the framework on your own data.
-Users interested in contributing a POD should consult the ["Developer Information"](https://mdtf-diagnostics.readthedocs.io/en/main/sphinx/dev_toc.html) section.
+Users interested in contributing a POD should consult the ["Developer Information"](https://mdtf-diagnostics.readthedocs.io/en/main/sphinx/pod_dev_toc.html) section.

 # Acknowledgements